 Offer Caring Gestures

-A small treat or reward can often show someone you care and value their input in the workplace.
+A small treat or reward for a coworker struggling can often show them you care and value their input in the workplace.
 A caring gesture can be as small as treating someone to a cup of coffee or it can be as big as doing a fundraising day for an activity close to their heart.

 Think about the person and what would make them happy.
 Remember the gesture isn’t about you and it should not be used as a way to signal your compassion to others in the office.